microsoft/net-offloads/udp-rsc-offload.md

 ```

 # NetAdapter
 NetAdapter client drivers can use the existing RSC structures and RSC API for URO.
 The Layer4Flags now accept UDP as a valid input.
-Behavior is the same as RSC, except when the `EvtAdapterOffloadSetRsc` callback disables URO, the driver is expected to indicate existing coalesced segments and wait until all outstanding URO indications are completed.
+Behavior is the same as RSC, except when the `EvtAdapterOffloadSetRsc` callback disables URO, the driver MUST indicate existing coalesced segments and wait until all outstanding URO indications are completed.
 This ensures there are no URO indications active once the callback returns.
 ## Headers
 ### NetAdapterOffload.h
 ```cpp